AfsalMadathingal/ecommerceReactjs/Readme.md

     The server will run on the port specified in the `.env` file.
 If you want to change the port, you can update it in the `.env` file.

+    if you changed the port in the `.env` file, you need to change the VITE_API_URL="http://localhost:3000/api/v1" in the frontend's `.env` file.

 ### Running the App

 1. Open your browser and go to: